snapyrautomation/snapyr-ios-sdk/CONTRIBUTING.md

 Contributing
 ============

-If you would like to contribute code to `analytics-ios` you can do so through GitHub by forking the repository and sending a pull request.
+If you would like to contribute code to `sdk-ios` you can do so through GitHub by forking the repository and sending a pull request.

 Development occurs on the `dev` branch, and pull requests must be opened against